ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 ## Summary

 I believe that these real-world tests have effectively showcased the advantages of an iterative development and testing approach.
 Through this process, we were able to spot issues at an early stage, gain valuable insights from them, and enhance our product.
-It is clear that efficiency and optimization play a pivotal role in mobile app development.
---TK-- but why - only have limited resources, need to use them as efficiently as possible
+It is clear that since we only have limited resources, we need to use to use them as efficiently as possible.

 The main point to remember here is that prioritising performance is crucial in mobile app development, even when using a web framework like Angular.
 By applying these lessons, we can create apps that perform better, respond faster, and use less data.

-## Bonus content - a closer look at how the app works
+## Bonus content: a closer look at how the app works

 To simplify implementation details we'll forgo security considerations and data persistence in these examples.